Brown-capped Pygmy Woodpecker

 Interesting Facts About the Brown-capped Pygmy Woodpecker

-- 1The Brown-capped Pygmy Woodpecker is among the smallest woodpeckers, measuring just 13 cm in length.
+- 1The Brown-capped Pygmy Woodpecker is one of the smallest woodpecker species, measuring only about 13 centimeters in length.

 Brown-capped Pygmy Woodpecker Conservation Status